Xilinx/PYNQ/docs/source/8_iop_code.rst

 The following example explains how Python can initiate a read from a peripheral connected to an IOP.

-1. Python writes a read command (e.g. 0x3) to the mailbox command address (0x7ffc).
+1. Python writes a read command (e.g. 0x3) to the mailbox command address (0xfffc).
 2. MicroBlaze sees non-zero command and performs a read from the peripheral.
-3. MicroBlaze places the peripheral data at the mailbox base address (0x7000).
+3. MicroBlaze places the peripheral data at the mailbox base address (0xf000).
-4. Micboblaze writes 0x0 to the mailbox command address (0x7ffc) to confirm transaction is complete.
+4. Micboblaze writes 0x0 to the mailbox command address (0xfffc) to confirm transaction is complete.
-5. Python checks the command address (0x7ffc), and sees that the MicroBlaze has written 0x0, indicating the read is complete, and data is available.
+5. Python checks the command address (0xfffc), and sees that the MicroBlaze has written 0x0, indicating the read is complete, and data is available.
-6. Python reads the data in the mailbox base address (0x7000), completing the read.
+6. Python reads the data in the mailbox base address (0xf000), completing the read.

-IOP Switch
+Pmod IOP Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are 8 data pins on a Pmod port, that can be connected to any of 16 internal peripheral signals (8x GPIO, 2x SPI, 4x IIC, 2x Timer).